-This quick and easy guide will explain how to use the ROUND formula in Excel 2010 and the various ways you can implement a rounding of Excel values…
+This quick and easy guide will explain how to use the ROUND formula in Excel in order to round your numbers up or down by a chosen amount of decimal places…

 When you don’t want the actual value to change, you just want to round up the decimal places